ZachB-AUT/AUT_MissingCourseManuals/src/COMP604/chapters/chapter_4.typ

 It is best to do so at the bottom, to make it easier to find quickly.
 #pagebreak()

+== Using xv6
-== XV6 Setup
+=== XV6 Setup

-Assuming you have run though the earlier software setup section, you should be able to run the command:
-`make qemu` from within the xv6-riscv directory and be able to start it without issue.
+Assuming you have run though the earlier software setup section, you should be able to run the command: `make qemu` from within the xv6-riscv directory and be able to start it without issue.
 However, on MacOS you may need to modify the Makefile to run it successfully.
 To do so, find line 59 and remove `-Werror` from it.

 The region in question looks like this: